The eggstraordinary hens of a Banagher farmer

 Hens can live to between 12 and 14 years but unfortunately Marmalade and Sally passed away at young ages.

 Just a couple of weeks ago John showed me his latest high performing hen.
-This is Fine Cut Little Chip who produced in mid-July an unusually high number of chickens, twenty-two, who are all, at the time of going to press, alive and well.
+This is Fine Cut Little Chip who, in mid-July, produced an unusually high number of chicks, twenty-two, who are all, at the time of going to press, alive and well.

 John thinks that the reasons his hens hatch so many chicks is a combination of good breeding, hen whispering and porridge (Flahavan's) and Oats (Liffey).
 He explains his hen whispering as being “words of encouragement.”
 The good breeding is from decades of breeding on the family farm going back to the 1970s.